Skip to content

 This week we are going to start doing some calculations on solids, i.e., periodic crystals.
 Many of the principles will be the same, but as you will see there are a few things that need to be done differently.

-As our first example of a solid we're going to look at diamond.
-You can find an annotated input file at 🔗 C_diamond_detailed.in, here I'll give a brief overview of the input file:
+As our first example of a crystalline solid we're going to look at diamond.
+You can find the input file at 🔗C_diamond.in, here I'll give a brief overview of it:

 1